HiSPARC/firmware/doc/messages.rst

 ====== ========== ====== ===

-If a message is misunderstood by the electronics, a message with identifier 88 following with the identifier of the misunderstood message will be send in return.
+If a message is misunderstood by the electronics, a message with identifier 88 following with the identifier of the misunderstood message will be sent in return.
 If the header byte is not detected, the data byte will be 99.
 If an identifier of a non existing message is detected, the data byte will be 89.
 If the end byte is not detected, the data byte will be 66.